 The OnePlus 5T is a great phone with plenty to like, but it’s not perfect.
-Now that the phone has been available for a little while we’re starting to see more and more complaints about OnePlus 5T problems.
-With that in mind, below is a list of common OnePlus 5T problems and how to quickly fix them.
+As more users buy one we’re starting to see more complaints about OnePlus 5T problems.
+Don’t go to your carrier store or call for help only to sit on hold, we’ll help you fix it yourself.
+Here is a list of common OnePlus 5T problems and how to quickly fix them.
 Including what changed in the latest big software update.

-Since first becoming available, the company has released multiple quick software updates to fix problems.
-Not all of them have solutions though and remain an issue for users.
+Since the initial release date, the company has released multiple quick software updates to fix problems.
+OnePlus is quick to deliver updates, including Android 8.1 Oreo, but some are still having issues.
 That’s what we’ll focus on below.

 It’s still a worthy replacement for the OnePlus 3T or even the 5, but just know that some issues will need attention.
 We’ll walk you through some of the biggest complaints, and offer fixes or resources to address them.